 After applying to build a data center in Galway, Ireland, in April 2015, and winning provisional approval in September of that year, Apple’s attempts to construct the €850 million ($950m) facility were waylaid by local complaints that require a public hearing.

-Apple splits city
+Apple splits the city

 Inspector Stephen Kay is chairing the ongoing talks, which saw around 100 attendees on Tuesday and 40 this morning.
 Representing Apple Distribution Limited is Rory Mulcahy SC, who said that he was glad to address the issues raised, adding that experts across a range of areas would be called on to talk about the environmental impact of the proposed development, according to RTE.

-He also reaffirmed the company’s commitment to making the data center run on 100 percent renewable energy, while Apple’s Senior Director of data center developments, Robert Sharpe, said that the company would try to use electric vehicles as much as possible and that it would harvest rain water for everything but drinking purposes.
+He also reaffirmed the company’s commitment to making the data center run on 100 percent renewable energy, while Apple’s senior director of data center developments, Robert Sharpe, said that the company would try to use electric vehicles as much as possible and that it would harvest rain water for everything but drinking purposes.

-Not all local residents oppose the facility, which is expected to employ 150 people, with a 1,400 strong ‘Athenry for Apple’ group saying that the city is “dying” and would benefit from Apple’s investment.
+Not all local residents oppose the facility, which is expected to employ 150 people, with a 1,400 strong ‘Athenry for Apple’ group saying that the city is “dying” and would benefit from major investment.